-The most expensive U.S. cities are costly for a good reason – several, really.
-Residents are willing to pay extra for everything from housing to food to gas if it allows them to live someplace with great weather.
+The most expensive cities in the U.S. are usually costly for a good reason – several, really.
+Residents are willing to pay extra for everything from housing to food to gas if it allows them to live someplace with a wealth of employment opportunities or great weather.
 Others are looking for cosmopolitan living, with a host of restaurants, museums and other cultural options on tap.

-However, in some cases, simple isolation plays a leading role.
+However, in some cases, simple isolation plays a leading role in high prices.
 When pretty much everything has to be imported over long supply lines, prices are bound to be higher.

-Cost of Living Index (opens in new tab) data is based on average prices of goods and services collected for the third quarter of 2022, with index values based on the new weights for 2022.
-Metro-level data on populations, household incomes, home values, poverty rates and other demographic information are from the U.S. Census Bureau (opens in new tab).
-Metropolitan area unemployment rates, courtesy of the U.S. Bureau of Labor Statistics (opens in new tab), are not seasonally adjusted, and are as of Dec.
-1 for the month of October 2022, which is the latest data available.
-For the purposes of finalizing this list, Orange County, Calif., and the New York City boroughs of Brooklyn and Manhattan, were treated as separate cities.
+Source: C2ER's Cost of Living Index, 2022 Annual Average Data, published January 2023.
+Index data is based on average prices of goods and services collected during the first three quarters of 2022, with index values based on the new weights for 2023.
+Population data, household incomes, home values, poverty rates and other demographic information are from the U.S. Census Bureau.
+Local unemployment rates, courtesy of the U.S. Bureau of Labor Statistics, are not seasonally adjusted, and are as of April 5, 2023 for the month of February 2023, which is the latest available data.

 San Diego, with its miles of beaches and nearly ideal climate, is paradise for those who love the outdoors.
 Be it surfing, sailing, hiking, biking, golfing or just exploring Balboa Park, this city on the Pacific has something for everyone.